-The research interests of the department cover all of the major areas of finance, including corporate finance, international finance, financial intermediation, financial markets, portfolio theory, empirical investments and theoretical asset pricing.
+The research interests of the department cover all of the major areas of finance, including corporate finance, behavioral finance, international finance, financial intermediation, financial markets, portfolio theory, empirical investments and theoretical asset pricing.

-Comprehensive exams are taken during early summer.
+Comprehensive exams are taken during late spring.
 After passing this exam, the student can begin working on the doctoral dissertation under the supervision of an individual faculty member.

 Student conducts individual research, culminating in a doctoral dissertation.
 The dissertation proposal and defense are oral presentations made before the student’s dissertation committee.

 Students are admitted to the doctoral program only for the fall semester and on a full-time basis.
 Find out more about admission criteria and the application process.Learn More